vhoyer/dotfiles/README.md

 ## wiki

-So if you are my stalker, you probably saw that I had a personal wiki section here, right?
+~So if you are my stalker, you probably saw that I had a personal wiki section here, right?
-Well, I moved it to its own [repository](https://github.com/vhoyer/studies).
+Well, I moved it to its own [repository](https://github.com/vhoyer/studies).~

+EDIT:

+I've moved the studies repo back to this one because in the end is more convenient event if it doesn't make all the sense in the world, :shrug:.

 ## Dependencies